Audubon International: Audubon Cooperative Sanctuary Program for Golf

-Similar to the Audubon Cooperative Sanctuary Program, this program works solely with golf courses and to help them create environmentally-friendly areas while still having functional spaces to play golf.
+Like the Audubon Cooperative Sanctuary Program, this program works solely with golf courses to help them create environmentally-friendly areas while still having functional spaces to play golf.
 It also focuses on environmental planning, wildlife and habitat management, chemical use reduction and safety, water conservation, water quality management, and outreach and education.
 The entire process can take 1 to 3 years to complete.

 There are over 2,110 golf courses that participate in this program in 24 countries.

 Some of the courses that have earned this certification are: